Cielbird/Cielbird.github.io/content/blog/blurring_clowns.md

 I decided to downsample the input by a factor of 16; from 256x256 to 16x16.
 This inherently added some pixelization to the filter, which was fine.

-For this crude application, I didn't use filtering before downsampling.
+For this crude application, I didn't do any anti-aliasing before downsampling.

 I used a 3x3 kernel to apply the filter: